double16/MidlandCode-C1-Java/03 - Spring Boot/Lesson/03 - JPA.md

 JPA (Java Persistence API) is a method for storing Java objects into relational databases.
 It follows a pattern known as Object Relational Mapping (ORM).
 It greatly simplifies persistence.
 The down side is less visibility and control in the underlying database.

 We'll cover some of the API.
 An complete discussion is out of scope.
-[Introduction to the Java Persistence API](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html) is a recommended resource.
+[Introduction to the Java Persistence API](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html) is a recommended resource, also the [javadoc](https://docs.oracle.com/javaee/7/api/index.html?javax/persistence/package-summary.html).

 An object that can be stored in a database is called an `Entity`. `@Id` marks the field as the primary key of the object. `@GeneratedValue` determines how the ID will be generated.
 In this case, the database will automatically generate a key.